 About Me: If you’re new to my blog, read this first.
 I’m a committed Evangelical Christian.
-I attend, I tithe, I serve, I volunteer, I lead Bible studies.
-I started leading Christian divorce recovery groups in conservative churches in 1998.
-Despite what we were taught, the vast majority of divorces are not for frivolous reasons.
-I write about “life-saving divorces,” those divorces that are for very serious reasons.
-“Life-Saving divorces” make up nearly half of divorces in the United States.
-Read the definition HERE.
-If you want to know why you should should have a nuanced view of divorce, see THIS.
-And here is the biblical rationale for condoning divorce.
-Although I believe many divorces are treacherous, immature, or sinful, I also believe that some are gifts from God to protect innocent spouses and their children.
+I attend, tithe, serve, volunteer, and lead Bible studies.
+I began leading Christian divorce-recovery groups in conservative churches in 1998.
+Despite what many of us were taught, most divorces are not sought for frivolous reasons.
+I write especially about “life-saving divorces”—divorces involving serious circumstances such as abuse, adultery, abandonment, addiction, or profound neglect.
+These make up nearly half of U.S. divorces.
+Read the definition of a life-saving divorce, learn why Christians need a nuanced view of divorce, or watch the biblical case for permitting divorce.
+Although I believe some divorces are treacherous, immature, or sinful, I also believe that some are gifts from God that protect innocent spouses and their children.

-To Remarry or to Stay Single: Finding Love Again and Learning to Respect Yourself
+Remarry or Stay Single: Finding Love Again Without Losing Yourself

 Myth 1: Everyone wants to remarry.